 Similarly tagged OmniNerd content:

-- Half-Assed Masonry, by LordDilly almost 5 years ago
+- Half-Assed Masonry, by LordDilly about 5 years ago

-- Striking a Balance Between Convention and Performance, by markmcb almost 5 years ago
+- Striking a Balance Between Convention and Performance, by markmcb about 5 years ago

 - How to Teach a Cafeteria Cashier a Lesson, by Brandon over 5 years ago

-- The Fate of My Mitt Romney for President Bumper Sticker, by Brandon almost 6 years ago
+- The Fate of My Mitt Romney for President Bumper Sticker, by Brandon about 6 years ago